catscatscode/women-in-ml-sprint/README.md

 * demographics (age and gender),
 * financials (credit score, estimated salary), and
 * existing use of the bank's products (number of products they use, bank balance, whether they have a credit card, etc.).

+Finally, I evaluated the features to explain the model using feature permutation.